Action of automorphisms of pure braid groups on homotopy groups of two-sphere: Proof of Lemma and related issues

-To prove the above inclusion, the authors of \cite{BCWW06} referred to their Lemma 4.1.1, which is a general result on Delta-groups (see Definition~\ref{Delta-groupsDef} below).
-To apply this result, they established Lemma~6.5.2, concerning properties of the homomorphism \(\partial_n\).
-However, part (3) of Lemma~6.5.2, whose proof is omitted, is false.
-Namely,~\(\partial_{n-1} \circ \partial_n \neq \partial_{n-1} \circ d_1\).
-Indeed,
+At the same time, to prove the inclusion \(\Bd_n \subseteq \Z_n\), the authors of \cite{BCWW06} refer to their Lemma~4.1.1 about Delta-groups (see Definition~\ref{Delta-groupsDef} below).
+To apply this result, they establish Lemma~6.5.2 about the properties of the homomorphism~\(\partial_n\).
+However, part~(3) of Lemma~6.5.2, whose proof is omitted, is false.
+Namely, in our notation, we have